angela42/Class_Recommender/README.md

 This Week
 ==========
-> 1. Get familiar with Yii.
+> 1. Get familiar with [Yii](http://www.yiiframework.com/).
 Perhaps do a hello world.
-> 2. If you are new to Git.
-Do a hello world.
+> 2. If you are new to Git as a version control look at some tutorials such as [this one](https://www.atlassian.com/git/tutorial/git-basics)
 > 	- Commands to be comfortable with:
 > 		- Clone
 > 		- Push